 Custom logic can be used by creating an instruction to run at start-up and calling the

-The registration host is used for components to connect with each other.
-By default the MS resolves this value from the remote IP when a process registers.
-In a similar manner as for Control, the value can be configured in two ways; instance configuration or custom logic.
+When a process registers with the MS process, a host name is registered against it, which is subsequently used for processes to communicate.
+By default the MS resolves this value from the remote IP during registration.
+Similar to above, the value can be configured in two ways; instance parameters or custom logic.

 The former is done using the